d3/d3-hierarchy/README.md

 <a name="hierarchy_id" href="#hierarchy_id">#</a> <i>hierarchy</i>.<b>id</b>([<i>id</i>])

-If *id* is specified, sets the id accessor and returns this hierarchy generator.
+If *id* is specified, sets the id accessor to the given function and returns this hierarchy generator.
 Otherwise, returns the current id accessor, which defaults to:

 ```
 function id(d) {